Open Accessibility Menu

 What Does Dialysis Look Like?

-Dialysis treatments take time and usually last between three to five hours.
-The treatment is painless, but it does require a small needle to breach the skin to connect the equipment to the body.
+Dialysis treatments take time and usually last between four and five hours.
+The treatment is painless, but it does require a needle to pierce the skin to connect the equipment to the body.
 You may feel some side effects afterward, such as fatigue.

 Will I Need Dialysis for the Rest of My Life?

-Dialysis is not a cure for kidney failure, but it does allow you to live without the complications of a failed kidney.
+Dialysis is not a cure for kidney failure, but it does allow you to live without the complications of failed kidneys and will allow you to maintain your health while waiting for a kidney transplant.

 For more information about kidney disease and options, contact the National Kidney Foundation.